‘Let him answer!’: Trump bulldozes his way through debate with mix of attacks, insults and falsehoods

 The strategy of Trump’s campaign has been to caricature Biden as old and senile.
 To show “he didn’t even have a pulse,” in the words of Trump adviser Jason Miller.
 That he takes fewer questions from reporters.
 That he shows up to fewer places.
 That people are less interested in Biden.
 The goal, Tuesday night, Trump told advisers, was to fluster Biden.

-Crosstalk appeared in one transcript 140 times.
+“Crosstalk” appeared in one transcript 140 times.
 “Please,” as in please stop talking, appeared at least a dozen times.
 “Sir,” in a bid to stop Trump, more than a dozen more.

 Biden’s answers were often slow and deliberate, sometimes with pauses as he searched for words, often looking right into the camera.
 At times, his answers were unsteady, analysts said.